So, what makes Beacon, New York, so special?

 If you’re planning a trip to Beacon NY, and want the low-down on what to do, where to go, and where to stay in this stunning city, read ahead.
-Beacon is an amazing location for a weekend getaway from NYC, and it’s a popular getaway for people all over the state.
+Beacon, New York, is an amazing location for a weekend getaway from NYC, and it’s a popular getaway for people all over the state.

 Beacon NY is also a really popular commuter town for Manhattan too.
 People live here because it’s less expensive than NYC, and can provide that scenic, quieter life – still with quick access to the city if and when you need it.

-You’ll find a lot of people here might work in NYC for a few days of the week, or commute in daily.
+You’ll find a lot of people in Beacon, New York, might work in NYC for a few days of the week, or commute in daily.

 Where is Beacon NY, and how do I get there?